 Precision Approach Systems other than ILS and GLS

-Approval and use of precision approach systems other than ILS and GLS require the issuance of special instrument approach procedures.
+Approval and use of precision approach systems other than and GLS require the issuance of special instrument approach procedures.

 Special Instrument Approach Procedure

-Special instrument approach procedures must be issued to the aircraft operator if pilot training, aircraft equipment, and/or aircraft performance is different than published procedures.
+- Special instrument approach procedures must be issued to the aircraft operator if pilot training, aircraft equipment, and/or aircraft performance is different than published procedures.
 Special instrument approach procedures are not distributed for general public use.
 These procedures are issued to an aircraft operator when the conditions for operations approval are satisfied.

-General aviation operators requesting approval for special procedures should contact the local Flight Standards District Office to obtain a letter of authorization.
+- General aviation operators requesting approval for special procedures should contact the local Flight Standards District Office to obtain a letter of authorization.
 Air carrier operators requesting approval for use of special procedures should contact their Certificate Holding District Office for authorization through their Operations Specification.

-Special Category I Differential GPS (SCAT-I DGPS)
+Special Category I Differential (SCAT-I DGPS)

-SCAT-I DGPS procedures require aircraft equipment and pilot training.
+- SCAT-I DGPS procedures require aircraft equipment and pilot training.

-Category I Ground Based Augmentation System (GBAS) will displace SCAT-I DGPS as the public use service.
+- Category I Ground Based Augmentation System (GBAS) will displace SCAT-I DGPS as the public use service.